Everyday Carry

 - USB-C to Lightning charging cable

-- USB-A to mini-USB charging cable
+- USB-A to mini-USB mouse charging cable

 - Monoprice CAT.5E Ethernet just in case